 Former Prisoners of War

 There are many more medical conditions that are considered “presumptive” by the VA that aren’t listed here.
 To determine your eligibility for benefits, we recommend hiring a lawyer for veteran disability claims.
-That way, you’ll be able to receive disability benefits for former prisoners of war.
+That way, you’ll be able to receive.

 Vietnam Veterans Exposed to Agent Orange